Domino's UK Native Apps

-iPhone and Android apps for this popular pizza chain which reaches over 100,000 users (on average) per day.
+iPhone and Android apps for this popular pizza chain with a over 100,000 users per day.

-I joined Future Platforms to oversee and lead the end-to-end design process of the Dominos apps for both iOS and Android platforms.
-We essentially worked like an in-house product team, releasing quickly and efficiently.
-Over the space of 13 months we released over 22 new updates and I personally led the design for over 61 new iPhone and Android features.
-The following 9 improvements were some of my favourites to work on.
+I joined Future Platforms to lead end-to-end product design for Dominos UK on both iOS and Android platforms.
+Over the space of 13 months our product team released over 22 new updates and I personally led the design of 18 new features and improvements.

 Remote testing notes

-- Users completed a payment 69% quicker using variation B* on average.
+- On average, users completed an order 21% quicker using variation B

 We updated the look and feel of the Meal Deal Builder to something more visually engaging, with the aim to give the user a clear view of the components of a deal and to entice them to create and order.
-As this was a key feature of the apps, used by a high percentage of customers, we performed a remote test to gauge usability reactions to the new design.
+For the business this was a key feature, used by a high percentage of customers, so we performed a remote test to gauge usability reactions to the new design.

 Remote testing notes